timabell/timwise.co.uk/_posts/2024-03-14-why-do-automated-tests-matter.md

 ![Photo: the shard through a brick archway](/images/blog/archway_IMG_20231109_135436.jpg)

-# The before time - TDD unit testing
+# The Before Time, TDD & Unit Testing

 I started my career in software development way back in 2000 when only a few very forward thinking people were doing high quality automated testing, and it really hadn't reached the broader consciousness off the software development community.